-LaSalle Investment Management is one of the world’s leading real estate investment managers, with $60.5bn of assets under management on a global basis.
-We are focused solely on one asset class: real estate.
-This enables us to fulfil our primary objective of delivering competitive investment performance, along with the highest levels of client service.
+LaSalle is one of the world’s leading real estate investment managers, with over $67bn of assets under management globally (as of Q2 2019).
+We are solely focused on real estate, which enables us to fulfil our primary objective of delivering competitive investment performance, along with the highest levels of client service.

 Investment principles & strategy

-At LaSalle, clients come first and we use our fiduciary experience to deliver competitive performance.
-Our many long-standing clients trust LaSalle and often invest in multiple mandates around the globe.
-A global investment perspective, fostered by the insights of our global research team and the experience of our fund managers, is matched by our ability to successfully execute deals, manage real estate and maximise returns for our clients.
+Clients come first in our business and we use our fiduciary experience to deliver competitive performance.
+Our many long-standing clients trust LaSalle and often invest in multiple mandates with us around the globe.
+A global investment perspective, fostered by the insights of our global research team and the experience of our fund managers, coupled with our ability to execute deals and manage real estate, allows us to seek out robust returns for our clients.

 News from IPE Real Assets